balena-io/balena-cli/doc/cli.markdown

 Show the available balenaOS versions for the given device type.
 Check available types with `balena devices supported`.

+This command also accepts device type aliases (e.g. "nuc" instead of "intel-nuc"), but it runs significantly slower when aliases are used.

 Examples:

 	$ balena os versions raspberrypi3